charles-uno/charles-uno.github.io/_drafts/2019-04-24-mtgsalvation-summary.md

 Right off the bat, we can make a few sanity checks:

-- In terms of getting Titan on the table on turn three, [[Sheltered Thicket]] is basically the same as [[Shivan Oasis]].
-This makes sense.
-It’s technically possible for cycling on turn two to set us up for a big turn three, but things have to line up *perfectly* – which happens in less than 1% of games.
 - [[Cinder Glade]] performs better than [[Shivan Oasis]] across the board, but worse than [[Taiga]].
 If this weren't the case, we'd know something was wrong.
+- In the turn-three numbers, [[Sheltered Thicket]] is basically the same as [[Shivan Oasis]].
+This makes sense.
+It’s *possible* for cycling on turn two to set us up for a big turn three, but things have to line up *perfectly* – which almost never happens.
 - The more enters-the-battlefield-tapped lands we have, the better [[Explore]] performs relative to [[Farseek]].
-The math checks out here as well.
-With [[Farseek]], a [[Shivan Oasis]] in hand is likely to mess up our curve. [[Explore]] gets around that problem by letting us play it as an extra land.
+This makes sense because [[Explore]] lets us play [[Shivan Oasis]] (or [[Valakut, the Molten Pinnacle:Valakut]]) as an extra land, so it doesn't disrupt our curve.

-What’s striking is how close all the numbers are to one another.
-The difference between [[Taiga]] and [[Shivan Oasis]] comes up once per 20 to 30 games.
-And [[Cinder Glade]] and [[Sheltered Thicket]] are even closer.
-In terms of getting [[Primeval Titan:Titan]] on the table on turn three, [[Cinder Glade]] is better than [[Sheltered Thicket]] about once every 50 games.
-It just doesn't matter very often whether these lands enter the battlefield tapped or untapped in Titan Breach.
+Beyond that, what's striking is how close all the numbers are to one another.
+The difference between [[Taiga]] and [[Shivan Oasis]] only comes up about once per twenty or thirty games. [[Cinder Glade]] and [[Sheltered Thicket]] are even closer.
+Likewise, the difference between [[Farseek]] and [[Explore]] is statistically questionable.
+It looks like the risk of whiffing with [[Explore]] is almost exactly balanced by its potential to draw us into a missing [[Simian Spirit Guide:SSG]], [[Through the Breach:Breach]], or [[Primeval Titan:Titan]].

 ## Intermission

-On the subject of Titan Breach, let's take a moment to talk about [[Simian Spirit Guide]].
+While we're on the topic, I'd like to take a moment to discuss [[Simian Spirit Guide]].
 Many lists shave a copy, or even cut the card completely, to make room for more interaction.
 The table below quantifies the effect this has on the deck's speed.

 | Number of [[Simian Spirit Guide:SSGs]] | T3   | ≤ T3.5 | ≤ T4   | ≤ T4.5 |
 |:---------------------------------------|:----:|:------:|:------:|:------:|